Nandaka/PixivUtil2/readme.txt

                    disable.
 timeout        ==> Time to wait before giving up the connection, in seconds. filenameformat ==> The format for the filename, reserved/illegal character will
-                   be replaced with underscore '_'
+                   be replaced with underscore '_', repeated space will be trimmed to single space.
                 -> The filename (+full path) will be trimmed to the first 250 character (Windows limitation).
 	        -> %member_token% ==> member token, doesn't change.